 Readback mode is invoked by setting the R/\overline{W} bit = 1 in the serial input register write.
 See Table 26 for the bits associated with a readback operation.
 The DUT_AD1 and DUT_AD0 bits, in association with Bits RD[4:0], select the register to be read.
 The remaining data bits in the write sequence are don't cares.
 During the next SPI transfer (see Figure 4), the data appearing on the SDO output contains the data from the previously addressed register.
-This second SPI transfer should either be a request to read yet another register on a third data transfer or 0x1CE000, which is the no operation command.
+This second SPI transfer should either be a request to read yet another register on a third data transfer or a no operation command.
+The no operation command for DUT_AD[1:0] = 00 is 0x1CE000; for other DUT addresses, Bit D22 and Bit D21 are set accordingly.